 An FXS adapter a.k.a.
 ATA adapter

-FXS/ FXO gateways are widely available.
-3CX Phone System for Windows automatically configures FXS/FXO Gateways to allow you to easily continue using your existing PSTN lines and/or analog phones.
-You can download the Free edition here
+FXS/FXO gateways are widely available.
+3CX automatically configures FXS/FXO gateways to allow you to easily continue using your existing PSTN lines and/or analog phones.
+You can get your free licence here.

-If you are interested to know in more technical detail how an FXS/ FXO port interoperate, here is the exact sequence:
+If you are interested to know in more technical detail how an FXS/FXO port interoperates, here is the exact sequence: